 The Chaplains are actively involved with the Trinity College Centre in Camberwell, South London (where the College first set up a Mission in 1885).
 One of the Chaplains acts as Secretary to the Trinity in Camberwell charity, organizing its meetings twice a year and liaising with the Warden at the Centre.
-Each year Trinity students are given an opportunity to help run a summer holiday scheme in Camberwell.
+We are expecting to renew the annual opportunity for Trinity students to help run a summer holiday scheme in Camberwell.
 Between them the Chaplains share responsibility for recruiting students, and participate fully in the various activities on offer.
 The new Chaplain should expect to act as Secretary to Trinity in Camberwell at some time during their tenure.